Hungary PM rejects EU requests, still aims for IMF deal

 Hungary aims for one of the EU's lowest budget deficits next year at 2.5 percent of GDP, but a threatened recession could jeopardize that target as well as a government pledge to reduce debt which at 80 percent of GDP is the highest in Central Europe.

-Hungary also needs to roll over 4.8 billion euros (4 billion pounds) in external debt - on top of forint-denominated paper - next year.
+Hungary also needs to roll over 4.8 billion euros in external debt - on top of forint-denominated paper - next year.

 (Additional reporting by Marton Dunai, Sandor Peto and Rex Merrifield in Brussels; Editing by Catherine Evans, Gary Crosse)